OSU-BMBL/ssread/static/docs/faq.md

 ## Where can I find the source code?

-The source code of ssREAD can be accessed on [GitHub](https://github.com/OSU-BMBL/ssread).
+The source code of scREAD can be accessed on [GitHub](https://github.com/OSU-BMBL/scread).

-## What are the future plans of ssREAD?
+## What are the future plans of scREAD?

 - Collect more AD scRNA-Seq, snRNA-Seq data, spatial transcriptomics from more brain regions, and build up healthy atlas in diverse brain regions of human, mouse and extend to other species.
 - Collect AD single-cell omics data, such as scATAC-seq data, and achieve more comprehensive analysis results based on single-cell multiple omics data.

-## What computational tools are used in ssREAD?
+## What computational tools are used in scREAD?

 | Tools      | Publication                                                                                                                                                                                                                                                                                                                                       |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |